Issues Troubling Musicians in 2023 and How To Overcome Them

 Low Revenue Payout From Streaming

-Streaming services like Spotify, Apple Music, JioSaavn and even YouTube are great for helping independent artists get discovered but making a living off them seems like a really daunting task.
+Streaming services like Spotify, Apple Music and YouTube are great for helping independent artists get discovered but making a living off them seems like a really daunting task.

 The small amount that these streaming services provide still needs to be divided between the distributor, record label (if any) and the artist.